top of page

 Passive Thermal Management with Advanced Phase-Change Devices

-Core objective: To identify and develop the optimal passive cooling system design, including material choices and liquid properties, for space electronics
+To identify and develop the optimal passive cooling system design, including material choices and liquid properties, for space electronics.

 Active Cooling_edited.jpg